cybex-gmbh/laravel-protector/UPGRADE-GUIDE.md

 > [!NOTE]
 > Likelihood of impact: high
 >
-> Impact: Direct calls to configuration methods on the `Protector` instance will fail.
+> Impact: Calls to configuration methods on the `Protector` instance will fail.

-The `Protector` class has been split into `Protector` and `ProtectorConfig`.
+The `Protector` class has been split into `Protector` `ProtectorConfigurator` and `ProtectorConfig`.
-Methods that were previously available on the `Protector` instance are now accessible through `Protector::getConfig()`.
+Configuration methods that were previously available on the `Protector` instance are no longer accessible.

-All methods of the `HasConfiguration` trait have been moved to `ProtectorConfig`.
+All methods of the `HasConfiguration` trait have been moved to `ProtectorConfig` and `ProtectorConfigurator`.
 Some methods have been renamed:

 - `withAuthToken()` -> `setAuthToken()`